webdevratul/language-school/Readme.md

 ### 5. Event Management Excellence
 Beyond language courses, our website showcases our event management prowess.
 Discover how we seamlessly organize and execute language-related events, conferences, and workshops.
 We specialize in creating unforgettable linguistic experiences that leave a lasting impression.

 ## Getting Started
-To explore our language courses, pricing details, and upcoming events, visit our website at [Website URL].
+To explore our language courses, pricing details, and upcoming events, [visit our website](https://endearing-faloodeh-e4bb2d.netlify.app/).